Skip to main content

 Research synthesisModerate evidenceSmall effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: overweight and obese adults, individuals with metabolic syndrome
+• Studied populations: Adults with metabolic syndrome and overweight/obese individuals

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Only one study reported a specific dose; dose-response data are lacking.
+One included RCT had a small sample size (n=24), which may limit generalizability.

 Doses used in studies